CrunchyData/postgres-operator/docs/content/installation/metrics/other/ansible/metrics-prerequisites.md

 # Prerequisites

-The following is required prior to installing the Crunchy PostgreSQL Operator Metrics infrastructure using Ansible:
+The following is required prior to installing the Crunchy PostgreSQL Operator Monitoring infrastructure using Ansible:

 * [postgres-operator playbooks](https://github.com/CrunchyData/postgres-operator/) source code for the target version
 * Ansible 2.9.0+